evanfenster/customer-service-evaluator/README.md

 ## Chat Log Format

 The chat log files should be in JSON format and follow a specific structure.
-Here's an example of what a chat log file should look like:
+Examples can be found in the `example_chats` folder.
+The file without sentiment will call the API to discover it on its own; the one with sentiment has it already filled in.
+Here's an example of what an input chat log file should look like:

 ```json
 {